-Help Your Kids Find Their Way Outside
+Help Children and Young Adults Find Their Way Outside

-But as necessary as these exit strategies are to everything from world peace to our own personal retirement benefits, it’s time we focus on another plan of action that has the power to literally change the shape of children and the planet forever – an exit strategy to help our kids shed the shackles of an indoor sedentary lifestyle and find their way back outside, get active and reengage with nature.
+But as necessary as these exit strategies are to everything from world peace to our own personal retirement, it’s time we focus on another plan of action that has the power to literally change the shape of children and the planet forever – an exit strategy to help our kids shed the shackles of an indoor sedentary lifestyle and find their way back outside, get active and reengage with nature.

 The amount of time children spend outside playing, exercising and exploring continues to decline at a near-debilitating pace.
 Kids devote three hours a day less time playing outside than children did two decades ago.
-Research has revealed that reduced time outdoors is producing a kid-nature separation generation that is contributing to the high rates of childhood obesity and other serious health concerns for our children as well as widespread disinterest and, at times, disrespect for the natural world around them.
+Research has revealed that reduced time outdoors is producing a caustic kid-nature separation generation that is contributing to the high rates of childhood obesity and other serious health concerns for our children as well as widespread disinterest and, at times, disrespect for the natural world around them.

 A report from the American Academy of Pediatrics (AAP) says free and unstructured play is healthy and - in fact - essential for helping children reach important social, emotional, and cognitive developmental milestones as well as helping them manage stress and become resilient.
 The report, "The Importance of Play in Promoting Healthy Child Development and Maintaining Strong Parent-Child Bonds," is written in defense of play and in response to forces threatening free play and unscheduled time.

 Children on average now consume more than 7 ½ hours a day of screen time and less than 25% of school-aged children engage in daily physical activity.
 Reductions in school recess and physical education (“PE”), less open space to explore, more traffic in our neighborhoods, untidy parks and antiquated playgrounds, fears about our children’s safety, and let’s not forget that most moms, dads and caregivers are simply leading much busier lives just to make ends meet.
-These are just some of the many challenges we face as we get our children active and on the move outdoors.
+These are just some of the many challenges we face as we get our children and young adults active and on the move outdoors.

 However, despite this mounting evidence on the short term as well as long-range benefits of active outdoor children, it seems like many families today need a GPS just to find the front or back door in their own house.
 A worn carpet path leads us directly to the pantry and the not-so-secret stash of double-stuffed of Oreo cookies while a half dozen randomly placed remote controls guide us like Hansel & Gretel’s bread crumbs to an all-to-convenient source of mind-numbing household electronic entertainment devices.
 Yet as often as we enter our homes through the front door, the way back outside seems to elude so many of us.

 Every family needs a firm yet flexible plan; let’s call it your Outside Exit Strategy, a commitment to spend less time indoors held captive by the TV, computer and video games (screen time) and more time outside.
 We’re not talking about making major vacation plans and booking pricey airline tickets for the beach or even packing the minivan for a well-deserved road trip to Grand Teton National Park (although this is something you should eventually do!).
-Nope, nothing nearly that involved or expensive.Your Outside Exit Strategy is simply finding a fun and fulfilling way for your family to get outdoors and on the move everyday or as often as possible for some unstructured play as well as planned activities.
+Nope, nothing nearly that involved or expensive.Your Outside Exit Strategy is simply finding a fun and fulfilling way for your family to get outdoors and on the move everyday or as often as possible for some unstructured play as well as planned activities and environmental stewardship.